 Now you’ve had to take a break with the injury, do you plan to go back fully into competing next season?

-When does the movie drop?
+When will your movie drop?

 Does that mean you’d rather be thought of as more than a pipe skier?

-Haha, I don’t take any offence, but I have always really been quite annoyed when people call me a pipe skier.
+Haha, I don’t take any offense, but I have always really been quite annoyed when people call me a pipe skier.
 It’s not really an angry sort of thing, but I’ve always been one to break that stigma and I’m not just a pipe skier.
 At the end of the day, I’m a skier.
 I love skiing and it doesn’t matter if it’s in the halfpipe, filming in the backcountry or skiing urban.
 I love every part of skiing and that’s something that I want to show.

-Is your video more all-round than?
+Is your video more all-round then?

 Where was it shot?

-Mainly in Innsbruck, a bit in France and there will be some stuff from America as well.
+Mainly in Innsbruck, a bit in France, and there will be some stuff from America as well.

 Where do you spend most of your winters?

-Normally I’d spend my Northern Hemisphere winter following the World Cup circuit, in the US and then come over to Europe for the Spring, but it’s been really nice to spend the whole season over here in Europe.
+Normally I’d spend my Northern Hemisphere winter following the World Cup circuit, in the U.S. and then come over to Europe for the spring.
+But it’s been really nice to spend the whole season over here in Europe.

-We’ve seen a bit of a trend of Kiwis tending to spend more of their winters here than the US, what’s the appeal of Europe?
+We’ve seen a bit of a trend of Kiwis tending to spend more of their winters here than the U.S. what’s the appeal of Europe?

 I think it’s just the terrain.
-It’s so accessible and many different types of such world class terrain.
-Also, the community in Europe is huge, plus it’s just easier to be in one specific place and ski a lot of different areas.
-In the US, it’s quite hard to be in one spot without a sled.
+It’s so accessible and many different types of such world-class terrain.
+Also, the community in Europe is huge.
+Plus, it’s just easier to be in one specific place and ski a lot of different areas.
+In the U.S. it’s quite hard to be in one spot without a sled.
 I think it’s just an accessibility factor.
-In Europe, if you have a car and you have the energy to drive places, chase storms and go to different resorts then it’s the place to be.
+In Europe, if you have a car and you have the energy to drive places, chase storms and go to different resorts, then it’s the place to be.